 Additional Tips for Creating an Obituary

-Finally, it is important that the actual construction of the obituary is clean, proofed, and ready to go.
+Finally, it is important that the actual construction of the obituary is clean, proof read, and ready to go.
 Both the content and the presentation should honor the deceased individual, and you can ensure both are up to par by taking the following steps.

 Get a second pair of eyes.